Corn Kings and One-Horse Thieves

 Fluorspar is another unique mineral extensively used in the manufacture of steel, aluminum, and chemicals.
 Only Mexico and China have larger deposits than the United States, and most U.S. output comes from Hardin and Pope counties.
-The deposits were created when fluorinerich solutions seeped into limestone from deep in the earth, dissolving the host stone and replacing it with fluorite.
-"The process is fairly common," says Masters, "but the occurrence of deposits of mineable quantity is not."
+The deposits were created when fluorine-rich solutions seeped into limestone from deep in the earth, dissolving the host stone and replacing it with fluorite.
+"The process is fairly common," says Masters, "but the occurrence of deposits of minable quantity is not."

-Our Southern Brethren
+Our Southern brethren

 Such natural wealth, along with its network of river highways, explains why southern Illinois has a record of continuous human habitation stretching back at least 15,000 years.
 Archaeological surveys of the Shawnee National Forest grounds alone have so far found more than 900 prehistoric sites.
 The Indians, such as those who repeatedly camped at the rock shelter at Modoc as long as 10,000 years ago, found plentiful game, nuts, and fish.
-The French, whose 18th century' occupation of the region is revealed in the names of Prairie du Rocher and Fort de Chartres and the architecture of Kaskaskia and Cahokia, grew rich trading in grains and furs.
+The French, whose 18th century occupation of the region is revealed in the names of Prairie du Rocher and Fort de Chartres and the architecture of Kaskaskia and Cahokia, grew rich trading in grains and furs.

 The French were only the first phase of European settlement in the region.
 In the 19th century, white settlement began in earnest.
 Most of the newcomers came across the Ohio from Kentucky and the mid-Atlantic states to the east in the years before the Erie Canal and then the railroads opened up the flatter, more fertile parts of the state.
 Local culture historically reflects the traits of hill people everywhere, including independence, clannishness, and skepticism of outsiders.
 (For example, poaching on public land is considered less a crime than a tradition.)
 Even today, many southern Illinoisans speak with more of a drawl than a twang.
 It should not surprise the visitor that some southern Illinoisans are more southern than lllinoisan.
 Marion, after all, lies 150 miles south of the old Mason-Dixon Line.